AdobeDocs/adobeio-events/using/aem-event-setup.md

 To complete this solution, you will need authorization to use the following services:

 *   An AEM instance with administrative permissions.
-*   [Adobe I/O Console](https://adobe.io/console) access, with administrative permissions for your enterprise organization.
+*   [Adobe I/O developer Console](https://adobe.io/console) access, with administrative permissions for your enterprise organization.

 ## Setup Products